ZhiCheng-Lucas/DataStructures-Algorithms-Prep-Repo/README.md

+Graphs:
+2D matrix.
+Adjacency list

-Dynanmic Programming
+Dynamic Programming
-1. Optimal substructure. - Optimal solution to subproblems lead to the optimal solution
+1. Optimal substructure. - Optimal solution to subproblem lead to the optimal solution
-2. Overlapping subproblems
+2. Overlapping subproblem

 Some indicators are
-1. Suquential decision-making
+1. Sequential decision-making
 2. Greedy choice property
 3. State transition
 4. Path or array.
-5. Counting or maximizatino/minimizations
+5. Counting or maximization/minimization

 Here's the text version of the recursion lecture slide: